 What do I do if my parents can’t find their birth certificate?

-Instead of presenting the birth certificate, the U.S. citizen’s parent must furnish a minimum of two affidavits affirming the parent’s date of birth, alongside supplementary evidence such as school leaving certificates, school records, driver’s license, or any other valid government-issued documents.
+If a parent does not have a birth certificate, then they can supplement that component with affidavits affirming the parent’s date of birth, alongside supplementary evidence such as school leaving certificates, school records, driver’s license, or any other valid government-issued documents.

 What do I do if my parents can’t find their marriage certificate?